tlbhuber/Project2/README.md

 * # Herbizzle

-_Cannabis_** User-custom Note-taking application where a user can track down effects that an individual medical strain had on them, upload pictures, and add positive or negative side effects.
+_Cannabis_** User-custom Note-taking application where a user can keep track of the effects that an individual medical strain had on them, upload pictures, and add positive or negative side effects.

 #### Problem Statement:
  A solution to keeping track of what cannabis strains users have tried, and noting past experiences to help users determine which strains are their favorite